-It is relatively inexpensive to use a mobile from another EU country in Hungary.
-Local SIM cards can be used in European, Australian and some North American phones.
+- Local SIM cards can be used in European and Australian phones, as well as most North American phones.
 Other phones must be set to roaming, which can be pricey (check with your service provider).

-- The three main mobile phone providers are: Telenor, T-Mobile and Vodafone.
+- Hungary's three main mobile-phone providers are: Telenor, T-Mobile and Vodafone.

-- You can also purchase a rechargeable or prepaid SIM card from any of the three providers, but check first with your service provider, as it may be possible to get an even cheaper rate with your own home network.
+You can purchase a rechargeable or prepaid SIM card from any of the three providers – Telenor, T-Mobile and Vodafone – but check first with your service provider if outside the EU, as it may be possible to get an even cheaper rate with your own home network.

 Hungary lies in the Central European time zone and is one hour ahead of GMT.
 Clocks are advanced by one hour on the last Sunday in March and set back on the last Sunday in October.
 The 24-hour clock is used.